 The Caribbean region is vulnerable to natural disasters fueled by climate change.
 In Puerto Rico, Hurricanes Maria and Irma made landfall in 2017 and left most of the island without power for months.
 Clean energy solutions like solar-plus-storage can provide a reliable source of electricity while supporting new industries and local job growth.

 IREC is committed to helping Puerto Rico and the Caribbean islands move toward a clean energy future.
 To that end, we work with local partners to support workforce development, financing solutions, and community microgrid installations in Puerto Rico.

 The Solar Foundation (now merged with IREC) launched Solar Saves Lives in the aftermath of the 2017 hurricanes.
 With the help of our partners and generous charitable donations, we installed solar and battery storage at community health clinics in Puerto Rico.

 This initiative took place in partnership with the Asociación de Salud Primaria de Puerto Rico.
 Installation was by local solar installers, with project management from the Clinton Climate Initiative.
 Funding came from The Leona M. and Harry B. Helmsley Charitable Trust, Direct Relief, Hispanic Federation, and individual contributions from the public.

-The U.S. Virgin Islands recently achieved designation through SolSmart, a national initiative led by IREC that has helped more than 400 communities nationwide open the door to solar energy growth.
-IREC is now working in Puerto Rico to support community engagement through SolSmart.
+Five Puerto Rico communities and the U.S. Virgin Islands have achieved designation through SolSmart, a national initiative led by IREC that has helped more than 500 communities nationwide open the door to solar energy growth.
+IREC is now working in Puerto Rico to support further community engagement through SolSmart.